 Employ active listening techniques to ensure your children understand you’re hearing their concerns.
 Don’t interrupt them and make sure you restate what they say, asking if you’ve got it right.
 Making sure your kids feel heard can go a long way in strengthening their trust in you regarding this sensitive topic.

-Did you know that roughly 50 percent of kids aged 12-17 know where to get marijuana if they want it, or that one in six people who start using pot as a teenager display addictive tendencies toward the drug?
+Did you know that roughly 50% of kids aged 12-17 know where to get marijuana if they want it, or that one in six people who start using pot as a teenager display addictive tendencies toward the drug?
 When you talk to your kids about marijuana use, provide facts about how people use and abuse the drug.
 Communicate an understanding of their reality: they live in a world where marijuana is readily accessible to them.

 Sticking to the facts can drive home the serious nature of the conversation and provide your children with the information they need to make the choices best for themselves.
 Additionally, as laws have changed, kids need to understand the finer points of the new rules.
 Legalized marijuana does not mean it’s acceptable to drive under the influence, for example, and employers may still drug test and deny employment or fire workers due to the presence of cannabis.

 People with pain disorders, autoimmune diseases, cancer, severe anxiety, and terminal illnesses may depend on marijuana as a legitimate drug to treat pain and reduce inflammation.
-As the medical world has shifted away from the more addictive opioids such as oxycodone, they've shifted their research to providing less risky prescriptions which has included cannabis.
+As the medical world has shifted away from the more addictive opioids such as oxycodone, they’ve shifted their research to providing less risky prescriptions which have included cannabis.

 Medical marijuana treats seventeen qualified conditions, and users should treat their cannabis like any other restricted drug prescription.
 Communicate to your kids that medical marijuana is necessary for some people, but to use someone else’s medical marijuana is the same as abusing any other prescription initially prescribed to someone else.